unyieldinggrace/Phinster/README.md

 * *get_files_under_directory_matching_pattern($path, $pattern)*

   Same as get_all_paths_under_directory(), but only returns files that match the given regexp pattern.
 * *clear_dependency_hashes()*

    Clears the cached hashes of file dependencies.
 If this is run during a build command, the hidden file ```.phinsterhashes``` will be deleted so that the next build command run will treat all files as modified.
 I usually include a call to this function in my ```clean``` target, so that builds done after "cleaning" are builds done from scratch.

-## Command-line options
-### --always-run
-If ```--always-run``` is present in the command line arguments, the build command will always be run even if all file dependencies are up to date (can be useful for things like running the test suite).